BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/metadata-standards.md

 + Users recognise and prefer data that has a well defined metadata standard
 + Organised data is perceived as more trustworthy
 + Interoperability of data between many applications and metadata catalogues
-+ Satisfy the obligation many organisations may have with conforming to a metadata ISO standard
++ Satisfying the obligation many organisations may have with conforming to a metadata ISO standard

 ## Implemention
 <!--